Koupah/Among-Us-Editor/README.md

 Information for those interested:

-Custom names that include "\\", ")" or "\[" will result in a "Banned from Room" message.
-You also cannot include "," in your name as it breaks the file.
+Custom names that include "\\", ")" or "\[" will result in a "Banned from Room" message and you also cannot include "," in your name as it breaks the file.
-Names longer than 10 characters will also not work in online games,
-local lets you start but I'm not sure if others can join.
+Names longer than 10 characters will also not work in online games, local play lets you make a lobby but I'm not sure if others can join.

 Indexes of playerPrefs file (Starting from 1 instead of 0, just -1 in your head)
 1st: Player Name